VincentOnyeabor/SQL_Projects_Portfolio/Friends Database Creation Project/README.md

-# SQL Friends Database Project
+# Friends Database Creation Project

 ## 📋 Overview
 A hands-on SQL project demonstrating database management skills through the creation and manipulation of a friends table using SQLite.